oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-know-how-to-record-live-video-interviews-on-location/rule.md

 ---

-​​​​​​Recording live video interviews on location can be difficult.
+Recording live video interviews on location can be difficult.
 The key to success is to make the process as simple as possible, so you continue to record and release interviews.

 A good example of an effective but easy to record interview is: